Famine: 20th century

 Famine still occurred in Eastern Europe during the 20th century.
 Droughts and famines in Imperial Russia are known to have happened every 10 to 13 years, with average droughts happening every 5 to 7 years.
 Russia experienced eleven major famines between 1845 and 1922, one of the worst being the famine of 1891–1892.
 The Russian famine of 1921–22 killed an estimated 5 million.

 Famines continued in the Soviet era, the most notorious being the Holodomor in various parts of the country, especially the Volga, and the Ukrainian and northern Kazakh SSR's during the winter of 1932–1933.
 The Soviet famine of 1932–1933 is nowadays reckoned to have cost an estimated 6 million lives.
 The last major famine in the USSR happened in 1947 due to the severe drought and the mismanagement of grain reserves by the Soviet government.

 The Hunger Plan, i.e. the Nazi plan to starve large sections of the Soviet population, caused the deaths of many.
-The Russian Academy of Sciences in 1995 reported civilian victims in the USSR at German hands, including Jews, totalled 13.7 million dead, 20% of the 68 million persons in the occupied USSR.
+The Russian Academy of Sciences in 1995 reported civilian victims in the USSR at German hands, including Jews, totaled 13.7 million dead, 20% of the 68 million persons in the occupied USSR.
 This included 4.1 million famine and disease deaths in occupied territory.
 There were an additional estimated 3 million famine deaths in areas of the USSR not under German occupation.

 The 872 days of the Siege of Leningrad (1941–1944) caused unparalleled famine in the Leningrad region through disruption of utilities, water, energy and food supplies.
 This resulted in the deaths of about one million people.

 Famine also struck in Western Europe during the Second World War.
 In the Netherlands, the Hongerwinter of 1944 killed approximately 30,000 people.
 Some other areas of Europe also experienced famine at the same time.